isomerpages/mlaw-corp/news/speeches/_posts/2006-10-02-Speech-by-SMS-Assoc-Prof-Ho-Peng-Kee-at-the-Workshop-on-International-Commercial-and-Investment.md

 ---
-layout: post
-title: Speech by SMS Assoc Prof Ho Peng Kee at the Workshop on International Commercial and Investment...
+title: 'Speech by SMS Assoc Prof Ho Peng Kee at the Workshop on International Commercial and Investment...'
 permalink: /news/speeches/speech-by-sms-a-p-ho-peng-kee-at-the-workshop-on-international-commercial-and-investment-
 breadcrumb: Speeches
-collection_name: news

 ---

 2 Oct 2006 Posted in [Speeches](/news/speeches)
 <br>